Official Records of the General Assembly, Twentieth Session, Supplement No. 14 (A/6014), p. 90.

 As depositary of the amendments to the Charter, the Secretary-General drew up a protocol of entry into force of these amendments and communicated it to all Member States.

 Czechoslovakia had ratified the amendment on 7 October 1966.
-See also note 1 under “Czech Republic” and note 1 under “Slovakia” in the “Historical Information” section in the front matter of this volume.
+See also note 1 under “Czech Republic” and note 1 under “Slovakia” in the “Historical Information” section.

 Ratification on behalf of the Republic of China on 8 July 1966.
-See note 1 under “China” in the “Historical Information” section in the front matter of this volume.
+See note 1 under “China” in the “Historical Information” section.

 In communications addressed to the Secretary-General with reference to the above-mentioned ratification, the Permanent Missions to the United Nations of Albania, the Byelorussian SSR, Czechoslovakia, Hungary, Romania, the Ukrainian SSR, the Union of Soviet Socialist Republics and Yugoslavia stated that the only Government entitled to represent and to assume international obligations on behalf of China was the Government of the People's Republic of China and that, therefore, they did not recognize as valid the said ratification.